-Hidden Stories, Hidden Voices is a creative project run by Alison Mott on behalf of Writing East Midlands from July to December 2018.
+Hidden Stories, Hidden Voices was a project I ran on behalf of Writing East Midlands from July to December 2018.

 The project’s aim was to spread the word about the Old Rectory Museum in Rectory Place, Loughborough and encourage more people to visit it.

 To do that I ran creative activities with community groups at six different venues in the town, using tales from Loughborough’s past as a starting point for new pieces of work.

 The project concluded with an exhibition at the Old Rectory in October and November 2018.

 With workshop participants, staff and volunteers from participating venues and visitors to the exhibition and other related activities, the project resulted in a twenty-four percent increase to the museum’s visitor numbers for the year, with visitors across a broader spectrum of ages and social groupings than generally seen, seventy percent of whom had never visited the Old Rectory before.
 An encouraging number of these have continued their interest in the museum, both as visitors and through membership of the society which runs it.